-DEPARTURES: Guaranteed with a minimum of 4 and a maximum of 12 participants beaten-path, culturally oriented trip.
+DEPARTURES: Guaranteed with a minimum of 4 participants

+TRIP RATING: Moderate/Strenuous Trekking, Grade (III): This Southwind original is an active, off-thebeaten-path, culturally oriented trip.
 It features a 3-day, fully supported trek averaging 7 miles per day crossing 2 high passes reaching elevations up to 14,764'.
 Early and late in the season, a 2.5-hour whitewater rafting adventure with class II-III rapids is included.